Alumni Questionnaire ← Back to Index

 In my description of Restitution, I made various RD peso to US dollar conversions.
 While in the program, students are never told the exchange rate and students who inadvertently find out what it is are STRICTLY FORBIDDEN from discussing it or informing other students of it.

-Describe abuse of other students you witnessed, if any.
+Describe abuse of other students you witnessed, if any:

 The weather was nice most of the time.
 I had a decent relationship with some of the staff members.
 The free days were fun, on the rare occasion that I actually went on them.
 I love building things and telling people about helping with building projects down there.
 Telling horror stories can be fun too.

-What is your overall impression of The Program - did it "help you"?
+What is your overall impression of The Program?
+Did it “help you”?

 It gave me some of what I needed, though not in the ideal medium.
 I learned to be much more agreeable.
 I learned to appreciate keeping a clean house (even if I have to hire someone else to do it for me) and I learned to appreciate manual labor (in moderation).